-Enterprise 2.0 is a developing set of technologies based on upcoming innovation which facilitates the capture of implicit data and generates collaboration owing to its participatory and social nature.
+The global enterprise 2.0 technologies market is expected to witness significant growth over the forecast period.
+Enterprise 2.0 is a developing set of technologies based on upcoming innovation that facilitates the capture of implicit data and generates collaboration owing to its participatory and social nature.
 Enterprise 2.0 compresses organizational hierarchies and drops contribution barriers.

-Key drivers of the global market for enterprise 2.0 include increased demand from customers and need to provide better customer service, increased geographic diversity of worksites which requires more staff working from home, an increase in global competition leading to the higher adoption rate of the technology by consumers, rising availability and lower price of mobile devices.
+Key drivers of the global enterprise 2.0 technologies market include increased demand from customers and need to provide better customer service, increased geographic diversity of worksites which requires more staff working from home, an increase in global competition leading to the higher adoption rate of the technology by consumers, rising availability and lower price of mobile devices.

-The major restraints of the global industry include the risk of security incidents on networks, the cost of implementing & training for new technologies, the risk of information overload, loss of leakage of intellectual property & personal data, and concerns regarding investing in unproven technologies.
+The major restraints of the global enterprise 2.0 technologies industry include the risk of security incidents on networks, the cost of implementing & training for new technologies, the risk of information overload, loss of leakage of intellectual property & personal data, and concerns regarding investing in unproven technologies.

 Other factors affecting the use of Enterprise 2.0 linked technologies country's investment in human capital, usage of the Internet by businesses and consumers, and high investment in broadband infrastructure.

 There are various factors driving the necessity for the technology as well as benefits that are derived from it.
 Enterprise 2.0 is the subsequent generation industry, driven by user prospects of what they can do on the web.

 The key trends which are observed in the global industry forward think organizations will achieve an unprecedented level of organizational awareness, online customer engagement will become a high priority for CMOs, real composite applications will be widely adopted, records management will drive ECM consolidation, and organizations will demand ECM at extreme scale.
 These are anticipated to have a positive impact on the market over the forecast period.